 Will Kat Patterson manage to save her family’s farm when all her brother wants is cold hard cash?
 Paul’s hired Whip Tyler to develop the property against Kat’s wishes.
 Whip Tyler, of all people!
 Hasn’t their family lost enough at Whip’s hands?
 Hasn’t Paul Patterson caused enough damage in Whip’s life?
 But if he won’t take the job, Paul will find someone else – a developer who will rape the land and throw Kat’s hopes to the wind.
 It would be easier if Whip didn’t care.
 Or if that long-ago promise didn’t stand between him and Kat.

-How the Story Came to Be
+Sally Explains How This Story Came to Be

 Farming is a tough, tough business with pressures beyond those many might consider.
 Certainly, weather, insect invasions, disease, low prices – all those make farming tough.
 But so does the legacy of the land itself and what will happen to that land over generations.
 Because farming is a generational business.
 There must be farmers who choose to farm even though they didn’t themselves grow up on a farm.
 But those are surely a minority.
 How would they even gather the capital necessary to begin?
 The land, the equipment, the seed and stock – these are huge investments!